axibase/atsd/api/network/README.md

 A trailing line feed is not required for the last command in the batch.

-Use the `-e` flag in `echo` commands to enable interpretation of backslash escapes.
+Use the `-e` option in `echo` commands to enable interpretation of backslash escapes.

 ```bash
 echo -e "series e:station_1 m:temperature=32.2 m:humidity=81.4 d:2016-05-15T00:10:00Z\nseries e:station_1 m:temperature=32.1 m:humidity=82.4 d:2016-05-15T00:25:00Z" | nc -w 1 atsd_host 8081